pratiktri/server_init_harden/README.md

 ### 1. Create non-root user and give it "sudo" privilege
 You can specify your own username with "--username" or "-u" flag.

+If the username provided already exists, then the script will terminate without doing any operation.

 When accepting username through "--username", __*script actively rejects special characters in the name*__ because bash does not act well with special characters.
 The values accepted by the script [a-zA-Z0-9_-] i.e., alphanumeric and [_] and [-]

 If "--username" is not provided, __*script will randomly generate an username for you*__.
 Script generated usernames are 9 character long and are alphanumeric (i.e., numbers & English characters).